 I just was wondering how to wash stuffed animals.
 I want to disinfect it properly, so I was thinking of putting them in the wash…

 Can you tell me how to clean throw pillows?
 A friend made me a pillow cover for a throw pillow on my couch, but she sewed it shut over the pillow, so there is no way to remove the pillow to wash it.
 Are there any options as far as cleaning the cover?

 I’m making my husband a velveteen cloak for Halloween, and it has cat hair all over it just from measuring and cutting the fabric.
 Can I throw it in the washing machine, or does it have to be dry cleaned?

 I have some vintage linens that are a bit stained from time. . .
 I’m talking things like hankies, towels, fabrics, etc that are yellowed with age.
 I’d like to clean them up, but not knowing what kind of fabric they are or what has caused the yellow/brownish tint to them, I don’t know what to use.

-I’m about to have a baby, and while I’m loving all the hand-me-downs we’ve gotten, but I’m at my wit’s end trying to get the stench of fabric softener out of them.
+I’m about to have a baby, and while I’m loving all the hand-me-downs we’ve gotten, I’m at my wit’s end trying to get the stench of fabric softener out of them.

-I have an older car that was in storage for about three years, and in that time the upholstery got moldy and had to be replaced.
-But in the mean time, I have the same seat belts, but they are spotted with mold, which is not pleasant.
+I have an older car that was in storage for about three years, and in that time, the upholstery got moldy and had to be replaced.
+But in the meantime, I have the same seat belts, but they are spotted with mold, which is not pleasant.

-The polyester lining of the dress now is longer than the dress.
+The polyester lining of the dress is now longer than the dress.
 Is there any way to fix it, or do I need to bust out the sewing machine and shorten the lining?
 Also, now that I’ve washed it, will more damage be done if I wash it again, or should I take it to the dry cleaners in the future, in which case, it will probably never be worn again.

 Send your domestic questions to firstname.lastname@example.org.